U.S. Navy Fact Sheet

 Aegis Weapon System

-The Navy built the first Aegis cruisers using the hull and machinery designs of Spruance class destroyers.
-The commissioning of USS Bunker Hill (CG 52) opened a new era in surface warfare as the first Aegis ship outfitted with the Vertical Launching System (VLS), allowing greater missile selection, firepower and survivability.
-The improved AN/SPY-1B radar went to sea in USS Princeton (CG 59), ushering in another advance in Aegis capabilities.
+The Navy built the AEGIS cruisers using the hull and machinery designs of Spruance class destroyers.
+The commissioning of USS Bunker Hill (CG 52) opened a new era in surface warfare as the first AEGIS ship outfitted with the Vertical Launching System (VLS), allowing greater missile selection, firepower and survivability.
+The improved AN/SPY-1B radar went to sea in USS Princeton (CG 59), ushering in another advance in AEGIS capabilities.
 USS Chosin (CG 65) was the first ship installed with the AN/UYK-43 computers, which provide increased processing capacity.

-A smaller ship was designed using an improved sea-keeping hull form, reduced infrared and radar cross section and upgrades to the Aegis Combat System.
-The first ship of the DDG 51 class, USS Arleigh Burke, was commissioned on the Fourth of July, 1991.
-The DDG 51 class was named after the legendary Admiral Arleigh Burke, the most famous destroyerman of World War II.
+A smaller ship was designed using an improved sea-keeping hull form, reduced infrared and radar cross section and upgrades to the AEGIS Combat System.
+The first ship of the DDG 51 class, USS Arleigh Burke (DDG 51), was commissioned on the Fourth of July, 1991.
+The DDG 51 class was named after the legendary Adm.
+Arleigh Burke, the most famous destroyerman of World War II.

 DDG 51s are constructed in flights, allowing technological advances during construction.
 The first 21 destroyers (DDG 51 through DDG 71) were identified as Flight I DDGs.
-Flight II, introduced in fiscal year 1992 (FY 92), incorporated improvements to the SPY radar, active electronic countermeasures and communications.
+Flight II, introduced in fiscal year 1992 (FY 92), incorporated improvements to the AN/SPY-1D radar, active electronic countermeasures and communications.
 Flight IIA, introduced in FY 94, consisted of DDG 79 and follow-on destroyers, which added a helicopter hangar with space for two multi-mission helicopters.
-AN/SPY-1D(V) introduced improvements in littoral environments, starting with USS Pinckney (DDG 91).
+AN/SPY-1D(V) introduced more radar improvements for improved performance in littoral environments, starting with USS Pinckney (DDG 91).

-The Navy has decided to restart construction of new DDG 51s.
-The new Aegis destroyer will utilize software componentized to enable reuse and networked-based COTS computing system infrastructures during installation, modifications, and future upgrades.
-The restarted Aegis destroyers (DDG Restart) will incorporate the same new technologies, as an Aegis Modernized Destroyer such as the Multi-Mission Signal Processor (MMSP), the Surface Electronic Warfare Improvement Program (SEWIP), Ballistic Missile Defense (BMD) 5.0, and the AN/SQQ-89(V) Anti-Submarine Warfare/Undersea Warfare Combat System (ASWCS/USWCS).
-In addition to this DDG restart effort, the Navy is currently making plans for a follow-on version of the DDG 51 class that will be called DDG Flight III.
+The Navy has restarted construction of a new flight of DDG 51 class ships.
+The AWS in these new ships will use networked-based, commercial off-the-shelf computing system infrastructures.
+These new AEGIS destroyers will incorporate the same new technologies as the modernized AEGIS destroyers such as the Multi-Mission Signal Processor (MMSP), the Surface Electronic Warfare Improvement Program (SEWIP), Ballistic Missile Defense (BMD) 5.0 Capability Upgrade (CU), and the AN/SQQ-89A(V) Anti-Submarine Warfare/Undersea Warfare Combat System (ASWCS/USWCS).
+In addition to this new construction effort, the Navy is currently making plans for a follow-on version of the DDG 51 class that will be called DDG Flight III.

-In an effort incorporate advances in technology into in-service ships, and to keep pace with emerging threat, the Aegis Modernization (AMOD) program was introduced.
-AMOD produces system upgrades via the Advanced Capability Build (ACB) process for CG and DDG Modernization, DDG Restart, and DDG FLT III.
+In an effort to incorporate advances in technology into in-service ships, and to keep pace with emerging threats, the AEGIS Modernization (AMOD) program was introduced.
+AMOD introduces computing system upgrades via the Advanced Capability Build (ACB) and Technology Insertion (TI) process for both cruisers and destroyers.

-BL 9 initiated a Common Source Library (CSL) program for Aegis and brought in the first third-party developed software element, Track Manager/ Track Server, as well as the competitively awarded Common Display System (CDS) and Common Processor System (CPS).
-The CSL enables software reuse and commonality across all modernized and new construction Aegis Combat System configurations.
-Specifically, the Aegis CSL allows for the use of common tactical software across four different Aegis configurations, including Air Defense Cruisers, IAMD Destroyers with integrated Ballistic Missile Defense (BMD) capability, New Construction Integrated Air and Missile Defense Destroyers, and Aegis Ashore (AA) with integrated BMD capability.
+AEGIS BL 9 development efforts established the AEGIS Common Source Library (CSL), which enables software reuse and commonality across all modern AEGIS Combat System configurations.
+Specifically, the AEGIS CSL allows for the use of common tactical software across four different AWS configurations, including Air Defense Cruisers, Integrated Air and Missile Defense (IAMD) Destroyers, New Construction IAMD Destroyers, and AEGIS Ashore (AA).